jyy009/task-list-vite/README.md

 ## Project Summary

-A task tracker app where users can organize their task list.
+A task tracking app where users can organize their tasks.
 Built with React + Vite, node.js and MongoDB.
-Custom built backend using RESTful API that supports adding, getting and deleting todo entries.
+The custom RESTful API supports creating, retrieving and deleting tasks.

-User can add a project category for which the tasks can be organized into.
-User can create a new task, view all tasks, view tasks by category, and delete tasks.
+Users can group tasks into projects, create new tasks, view all tasks or filter them by project category, and delete tasks.

 ## How to run